vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-mysql.md

 Users can also run the [SHOW STATS](../../3.ngql-guide/7.general-query-statements/6.show/14.show-stats.md) command to view statistics.

-### Step 5: (optional) Rebuild indexes in Nebula Graph
+### Step 5: (optional) Rebuild indexes in NebulaGraph

-With the data imported, users can recreate and rebuild indexes in Nebula Graph.
+With the data imported, users can recreate and rebuild indexes in NebulaGraph.
 For details, see [Index overview](../../3.ngql-guide/14.native-index-statements/README.md).